-Section 6.5 of [ST] explains the TOE is a hardware appliance that includes a reliable real-time clock for maintaining time (note that the 8400 model also has a battery to maintain time across power cycles).
+Section 6.5 of [ST] explains the TOE is a hardware appliance that includes a reliable real-time clock, for maintaining time.
 The TOE uses the clock to support several security functions including timestamps for audit records, timing elements of cryptographic functions, and inactivity timeouts.
 The TOE provides the administrator the ability to manually set the clock.